 - How you metabolize medications for personalized dosing guidance

-Your personal genetic profile, along with diet and lifestyle factors, can influence medication efficacy or tolerability.
-Using Genomind’s PGx test gives you and your clinician a detailed report on what medications may be more or less likely to manage your symptoms and which medications may be more or less likely to have side effects, according to your genetic profile.
-This information, along with detailed information on your diet, lifestyle, and other specific factors, can allow for a more individualized approach to your medication treatment.
-Of course, you should not change or discontinue any medication without speaking to your healthcare provider.
+Your personal genetic profile, prescriptions, diet, and lifestyle choices are among the factors that can cause a decrease in medication effectiveness.
+Using Genomind’s services gives you and your clinician helpful insights on what medications may be more likely to be effective for you.
+This information, along with detailed information on your diet, lifestyle, and other specific factors, can allow for a more individualized approach to your treatment, and increase the likelihood of medication effectiveness.